… Read the rest

 The only difference between civilized “savages” and 20th century man is we used our opposing dumb to conquer Mother Earth.

 The indigenous populations knew Nature was not ‘wild’ and hostile but was a benevolent friend.
-Then, by a twist of organized religious dogma, many began to think humans are the greatest and most important part of creation and they saw Nature as ‘fallen’ and sinful.
-Since the end of the “dark age” man has attempted to divorce himself from Nature to the detriment of all creation.… Read the rest
+Then, by a twist of organized religious dogma, many began to think humans are the greatest and most important part of creation and they saw Nature as ‘fallen’ and sinful. … Read the rest